 Academics are defined by their dedication to academic activities, which involve knowledge generation and dissemination.
 Both are fundamentals to their job descriptions.
 By and large, academics in universities undertake multiple duties and responsibilities, including teaching, researching, providing consultancy/services, conducting research, leading innovation, publishing journals and books, and managing the institution they are serving.

-The academics’ dynamicity as knowledge workers is determined by his awareness and readiness to subscribe to this job description set.
+The academics’ dynamicity as knowledge workers is determined by his/her awareness and readiness to subscribe to this job description set.
 Indeed, it is challenging to be multitasking.
 However, it is a mission made possible should the academics adopt and internalize the right attributes that will define their professionalism and their personalities.

 One of the attributes is upholding Amanah in accomplishing their duties and responsibilities as academic.
 This requires high integrity when carrying out their fundamental tasks in teaching, lecturing, researching, and producing academic writings.
 So, it is pertinent for academics to engage in self-reflection constantly, to be reminded of the real purposes of being in a university and the profession.
 They also need to acquire sincerity in accomplishing their duties and responsibilities.
 Only then, all they do would be counted as ibadah that will be accorded with His blessings and rewards.